COVID-19 knocks out Virginia-Virginia Tech football opener

 The postponement is the second for the Hokies since the Atlantic Coast Conference released a revised schedule.
 Their original opening game, slated for Sept.
 12 against North Carolina State, was pushed back two weeks after a COVID-19 outbreak at N.C.
 State.

 Virginia, suddenly faced with not opening its season until Oct.
-3 at No. 1 Clemson, announced it has moved its home game against Duke to Sept.
+3 at No. 1 Clemson, moved its home game against Duke to Sept.
 26. The game was originally scheduled for Nov.
 14.

+It was just one of a series of maneuvers in a season that likely will require many more.

+Since the Hokies’ original opener was postponed Aug.
+26 because of outbreaks upending the Wolfpack’s preparation, there have been more than a dozen FBS games postponed because of issues with COVID-19.
+Three Big 12 teams scheduled to open this weekend, including No. 15 Oklahoma State, had their games postponed.

 On its web page, Virginia Tech reported Friday it has had 219 positive tests for the coronavirus in the previous seven days, putting its total infections at 633 since testing began Aug.
 3. The numbers have risen steadily since students returned Aug.
 24.